MarcusRoeckrath/fbtr64toolbox/README.md

 which has to be readable/writable by the owner only (chmod 0600 ${HOME}/.netrc).
 Put into this file a line like: machine <address of fritzbox> login <username> password <password>
-f. e.: machine ${FBIP} login ${user} password ${password}
-The fritzbox address has to be given in the same type (ip or fqdn) in configuration file or on command line parameter "--fbip" and "${HOME}/.netrc".
+f. e.: machine 192.168.1.1 login dslf-config password xxxxx The fritzbox address has to be given in the same type (ip or fqdn) in the configuration file or on command line parameter "--fbip" and "${HOME}/.netrc".
 Saviest solution for authentication is the use of "user" and hashed "secret".
-Write down "user" and "password" into the configuration file an run "fbtrtoolbox calcsecret" which will calculate the "secret", stores it in the" configuration file and removes the password from it."
+Write down "user" and "password" into the configuration file an run "fbtrtoolbox calcsecret" which will calculate the "secret", stores it in the configuration file and removes the password from it.

-The script can use the fritzbox authentification data from ${HOME}/.netrc which has to be readable/writable by owner only (chmod 0600 ${HOME}/.netrc).
-Put into this file a line like: machine <address of fritzbox> login <username> password <password>
-f. e.: machine 192.168.178.1 login dslf-config password abcdefg The fritzbox address has to be given in the same type (ip or fqdn) in
-${HOME}/.fbtr64toolbox or on command line parameter --fbip and ${HOME}/.netrc.

 Warning:
 If adding or deleting port forwardings in the webgui of your fritzbox please reboot it afterwards.
-Otherwise the script will see an incorrect port forwarding count through the tr-064 interface ending up in corrupted port forwarding entries.
+Otherwise the script will see an incorrect port forwarding count through the TR-064 interface ending up in corrupted port forwarding entries.
 ```

 Das Kommando writeconfig schreibt eine beispielhafte Konfigurationsdatei in das Homeverzeichnis,